3-Fermion topological quantum computation: Fault-tolerant measurement-based quantum computation with Walker--Wang resource states

 \subsubsection{Threshold performance}

-Assuming a phenomenological error model of perfect state preparation, memory and only noisy measurements, the bulk \textbf{3F} Walker--Wang MBQC scheme has a high threshold identical to that of the topological cluster state formulation~\cite{dennis2002topological,Rau06} (assuming the same decoder).
-This follows from the fact that the error model and bulk decoding problem is identical to that of topological cluster state computation~\cite{Rau06}.
-In practice the \textbf{3F} Walker--Wang resource state is likely more complicated to prepare and thus is expected to have a lower threshold under a more realistic noise model.
+Assuming a phenomenological error model of perfect state preparation, memory and only noisy measurements with rate $p$, the bulk \textbf{3F} Walker--Wang MBQC scheme has a high threshold identical to that of the topological cluster state formulation~\cite{dennis2002topological,RBH} (assuming the same decoder).
+In particular, under optimal decoding, the scheme has a threshold for noisy measurements of $p=0.033 \pm 0.001$~\cite{RBH,ohno2004phase}.
+This follows from the fact that the error model and bulk decoding problem is identical to that of topological cluster state computation~\cite{RBH}.

+To obtain more accurate estimates of threshold performance in a realistic setting, one should consider a hardware-motivated error model.
+For example, for a circuit-level error model preparing the \textbf{3F} Walker--Wang resource state, one may expect a lower threshold than that of the topological cluster-state scheme, owing to the higher-weight stabilizers of the resource state, and each qubit being supported in more stabilizers.
+However, designing the preparation circuits to limit the spread of errors, and tailoring the decoder based on this circuit may mitigate this, or even lead to threshold improvements.
+Further, for other platforms such as photonic fusion-based quantum computation, the threshold may even improve.
+We leave the study of threshold performance under hardware-motivated models to future work.